catheism/Catheism/README.md

     Know and defend your boundaries.

-    Know your neighbours and respect their boundaries.
+    Know and respect your neighbours boundaries.

 2. Use CAT language.